albersonmiranda/r_tools_ppa/docs/index.md

 Welcome to the R Tools Personal Package Archive (PPA)!
 This PPA provides up-to-date R tools and utilities for Linux users.

+- .deb packages for Ubuntu and Debian-based distributions.
+  - Rstudio
+  - Quarto
+  - Positron
+- .rpm packages for Fedora and Red Hat-based distributions.
+  - Rstudio
+  - Positron

 ## Fedora/Red Hat Installation

 To enable this repository and install the latest RStudio, Quarto, or Positron: